The Border Collie x Kelpie -

 While both of the parent breeds are working dogs, it’s important to note the Kelpie was selected to be more independent and work without a shepherd.
 This is a great feature when herding large amounts of sheep, but it could also make training as a house pet more difficult for Kelpies and their crossbreeds.
 The independent streak in Kelpies means they need some convincing, so they understand what’s needed of them, and that they should follow your cues.

-During training, you’ll have to do some gentle bribing and occasionally let this strong-willed dog do things on their terms.
-They will understand what your goal is, and then do it using what they consider is the more efficient method.
+During training, you’ll have to do some gentle bribing and occasionally let this strong-willed dog do things on their own terms.
+They will understand what your goal is, and then do it using what they consider is the most efficient method.
 Only focus on harsh obedience if it’s something important, like recall.
 In other instances, let them do it their way!

 With these breeds and their crosses, it’s especially important to focus on positive reinforcement training.
 These dogs are extremely sensitive to their owner’s moods and don’t take well to violence or mistreatment.
 As an owner, you need to foster a loving, respectful relationship with your dog that reassures them and makes them feel secure.

-In general, this crossbreed is easy to train if you have the patience to let them understand what you want them to do.
+To summarise, this crossbreed is easy to train if you have the patience to let them understand what you want them to do.
 Because of their independence and smarts, we’re giving this dog 4 out of 5 in this category.

-When it comes to grooming, you won’t know your new puppy’s needs until they’ve grown to be at least a year old, sometimes two.
+When it comes to grooming, you won’t know your new puppy’s needs until they’ve grown to be at least a year old - sometimes two.
 This is because Border Collies and Kelpies have very different coat textures and grooming needs.

 In contrast, Australian Kelpies have short, dense hair that keeps them protected from the elements.

 A Border Collie x Kelpie puppy can inherit the medium-length coat of the Border Collie or the short hair of the Kelpie.
 In some cases, it’ll have both.
 Unfortunately, you won’t know in which category your new pup falls until they’re at least a year old.